 So I didn’t tell anyone.
 I just kept it in, because I was afraid if I let it out, someone would tell me not to marry him.
 I didn't want that, I didn't want to be told that.
 Because while I was afraid, I also madly in love with him, and really wanted to spend the rest of my life with him!

-I knew I could trust her, for some reason.
-I just did.
+I knew I could trust her with this.
+I don't know why, I just did.

 And so I told her the whole story.
 I told her exactly what I was afraid of, the exact thoughts that were going through my head.
 I told her everything bad I could possibly think of about Carl, just so she could tell me honestly if they were red flags.
 And I told her that I was afraid my anxiety was a bad sign.